LTP33/gitlearn/readme.txt

 Git is a distributed version control system.

-Git is free software uuu under the GPL.
+Git is free software uuu jjjunder under the GPL.